quicwg/base-drafts/draft-ietf-quic-http.md

 ###  Stream 3: headers

 HTTP/2-over-QUIC uses HPACK header compression as described in {{!RFC7541}}.
-HPACK was designed for HTTP/2 with the assumption of in- order delivery such as that provided by TCP.
+HPACK was designed for HTTP/2 with the assumption of in-order delivery such as that provided by TCP.
 A sequence of encoded header blocks must arrive (and be decoded) at an endpoint in the same order in which they were encoded.
 This ensures that the dynamic state at the two endpoints remains in sync.